Mutsuki-class destroyer: Operational history

+Nagatsuki was fatally shot by a 6-inch (152 mm) waterline shell hit, curtesy of the light cruiser USS Honolulu and ran herself aground during the battle of Kula Gulf, 6 July 1943.
+She was deemed impossible to float and left as a wrecked hulk.
 Surviving vessels participated in the New Guinea campaign, mostly in the role of “Tokyo Express” transports.
 Yayoi was lost in an air attack off New Guinea and Fumizuki in Operation Hailstone at Truk.
 In the final stages of the war, Uzuki was lost to US PT-boats, Satsuki and Yūzuki to air attacks and Minazuki to submarine torpedoes in the Philippines.

 None of the Mutsuki-class destroyers survived the war.